 This half-semester flipped-content laboratory course will consist of modules that provide students with valuable hands-on experience in cell and tissue engineering.
 Modules contain experiments including the basics of cell culture techniques, gene delivery, small molecule delivery, and tissue modeling.
 Students will collect and analyze their own experimental data, write-up results in publication structured reports, and engage in active discussion of current scientific literature.
 Students actively pursuing a Master's degree should prioritize the full semester 580.754 Cell & Tissue Engineering Lab.
 Pre-requisites: Students must have completed the online "Introductory Laboratory Safety" and "Bloodborne Pathogens" prior to registering for this class.
 To access these courses, log in to MyLearning and identify these tutorials.
 Prerequisite(s): Students must have completed Lab Safety training prior to registering for this class.
-To access the tutorial, login to myLearning and enter ASEN in the Search Box to access the proper course.
-Click here to access the Laboratory Safety Introductory Course (https://johnshopkins.csod.com/ui/lms-learning-details/app/ curriculum/66847e20-c695-4e54-a6be-8c94465b8a70/);EN.580.221 Distribution Area: Engineering, Natural Sciences AS Foundational Abilities: Science and Data (FA2)
+To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module.;EN.580.221

+Distribution Area: Engineering, Natural Sciences AS Foundational Abilities: Science and Data (FA2)